KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 W: OW _an-utonau_ gl. _periuria_ [p]
 PIE: \*h₁oy-to- "a going" (IEW: 295)
 COGN: OHG _eid_ "oath", ToB _aittanka_ "directed toward".
-ETYM: Presumably, this is a derivative of the root \*h₁ey- "to go"; the original meaning of "oath" in Celtic and Germanic would be "a going, path".
+ETYM: OW _an-ut-on-au_ contains the negative prefix _an-adnd_ a nasal suffix.
+In Gaul., we find PNs such as _Oitoccius_, _Ar-oitus_, which may be related.
+Presumably, this is a derivative of the root \*h₁ey- "to go"; the original meaning of "oath" in Celtic and Germanic would be "a going, path".
 This could be motivated by the custom of walking between pieces of sacrificed animals to give force to the oath, cf. also Gr. _oĩtos_ "course, fate".
-REF: [EDPC]
+REF: [EDPC-AC]

 ## R